Face to Face (Daft Punk song)

 Daft Punk collaborated with Todd Edwards, using his "cut-up" production style in the song.

-Thomas Bangalter and Guy-Manuel de Homem-Christo of Daft Punk had met Todd Edwards before releasing their 1997 debut album, Homework.
+Thomas Bangalter and Guy-Manuel de Homem-Christo of Daft Punk had met Todd Edwards prior to releasing their 1997 debut album, Homework.
 They wanted to collaborate with Edwards but struggled to convince him due to their then-unknown status.[2]
 While the collaboration didn't materialize, Daft Punk cited Edwards as an influence in their track "Teachers."
 They reconnected in 1999, meeting at Edwards' parents' house in New Jersey, where Edwards had his home studio.[3][4]

 The duo expressed gratitude for collaborating with Edwards, noting that it allowed them to branch out creatively.
 They remarked that "we are free to explore other areas.
 It will be interesting to see what we'll do next.
 Now we can work with other people."[2]
 They would later reunite with Edwards for the song "Fragments of Time", from their 2013 album Random Access Memories.[3]